Abhineet0904/CollegeAdmissionAndroidApp/README.md

 # Instuctions :
 1. Create a firebase account, install the firebase plugin in Android Studio.
-2. In firebase console, create a new firebase project.
+2. In firebase console (`https://console.firebase.google.com/u/0/`), create a new firebase project.
 3. Add Authentication, Firestore Database, and Storage from the left hand side `Product categories` panel's `Build` section.
 4. In Authentication, go to `Sign-in method`, and add Email/Password as a provider.
 5. Click on the settings icon besides Project Overview on the top left, then go to Project settings.
    - Scroll down and download the google-services.json file.
    - Paste this file in your Android project's root/app directory.
    - Keep this file safe, and confidential.
+6. I dont' remember it will, but there was a need to find my laptop's SHA-1 and SHA-256 signatures.
+   - There was a command to find these signatures, use chatpgpt to find this command.
+   - Paste the obtained signatures in the bottom most section - `SHA certificate fingerprints` of your firebase project settings.
 #
 # Features :
 1. Has two different types of accounts - student account and college admin account.